Building an Ionic app

-How to build an Ionic Capacitor or Ionic Cordova app with codemagic.yaml
+How to build a Ionic Capacitor app with codemagic.yaml

 The apps you have available on Codemagic are listed on the Applications page.
 Click Add application to add a new app.